jranger615/T500xVORON/README.md

 You can do the following sections in any order, they are just listed in the order I did them. **Some of the steps will be linked to other guides** for the non-T500 conversion specific parts as they cover them more in depth, and there's no need to reinvent the wheel.

 ### Prerequisites
-* Flash both KATAPULT and Klipper to the U2C CANBUS adapter AND the SB2209 Toolhead board
-  * To make your life easier, do this before assembling anything.
-  * An excellent resource for CANBUS flashing I reccomend following is located [here](https://github.com/Esoterical/voron_canbus).
-There are subfolders for the [U2C](https://github.com/Esoterical/voron_canbus/tree/main/can_adapter/BigTreeTech%20U2C%20v2.1) and the [SB2209 rp2040](https://github.com/Esoterical/voron_canbus/tree/main/toolhead_flashing/common_hardware/BigTreeTech%20SB2209%20(RP2040)).
-  * You may get stuck here for a bit; this can be a little tricky if you've never done it before, but its not overly difficult.
-Follow the guide linked above carefully, as the documentation that comes with the boards is a little out of date.
-Technically you can skip installing KATAPULT and just flash Klipper directly, but it will make updating klipper significantly more difficult later.
-  * Technically, flashing Klipper to the U2C is optional.
-You can probably comment out the "u2c.cfg" and go about your life; it just lets you update and manage it easier, and see it as a temperature sensor in Mainsail.
-[This](https://docs.meteyou.wtf/btt-u2c-v2.x/klipper-usb-to-can/) guide can help if you get stuck flashing Klipper to the U2C.
-  * Pro tip- flashing on the SB2209 rp2040 takes a SECOND.
-I reran the process many times becuase I thought surely it was failing, but it really does just take a moment to flash.
 * Assemble the VORON Stealthburner
   * Follow the build guide located [here](https://github.com/VoronDesign/Voron-Stealthburner/tree/main/Manual).
 This is a large step, and your toolhead will only function as well as you assemble it, so take your time.
-  * Attach and wire the SB2209 to the Stealthburner, following the build guide [here](https://github.com/bigtreetech/EBB/blob/master/EBB%20SB2209%20CAN%20(RP2040)/Build%20Guide/EBB%20SB2209%20CAN%20V1.0（RP2040）BUILD%20GUIDE_1129.pdf); double check your wiring carefully for the CNC-TAP especially.
-The colors may not be standard on your TAP wiring, and putting them in the wrong order can fry your TAP sensor.

 ### Mounting the Toolhead
 1. Start by inserting {4x} M3 5x4mm heat set inserts into the adapter plate.
 Take care to ensure they are perfectly level with the surface of the plastic.
 ![image](https://github.com/Trist0ne/T500xVORON/assets/41755299/1799de0e-7ea4-4598-afaf-f19714c63125)
 (Ignore the very bottom two holes in the picture; they didn't make it into the final design)

 3. Unclip the stock toolhead umbilical and drag chain mount, and move them out of the way.
 Unmount the stock T500 toolhead and drag chain plate.
 There are 4 screws around the outside of the plastic casing (keep these!), several screws holding the drag chain plate to the rail.
 You should be left with a metal rectangular sliding rail.
 ![image](https://github.com/Trist0ne/T500xVORON/assets/41755299/e83a2e70-2edc-46f8-97bc-da69bf9ecbf4)